sashperso/openshift-hc/README.md

 Automated OpenShift Container Platform (OCP) Health Check

 ## Description
-This project aims to automate an OpenShift Container Platform (OCP) health check, using Ansible.
+The project aims to develop a fully scripted and automated health check solution for the OpenShift Container Platform, interpret the health check results, generate a comprehensive automated report, and provide additional materials to enhance the overall consulting process.
 The playbook calls the roles that perform checks on a cluster, in a read only capacity.
 The health check provides some recommendations based on the state of the system.
 A consultant can then provide further input where required.
 All of this information is captured in a nicely formatted PDF that is easy to read and clear to understand.
 If all goes smoothly, this project can be used as a tool by consultants to reduce the time needed to conduct a health check, improve accuracy and quality of information, maintain consistency, and create a leave behind artifact to hand over to the customer.

+This project was started by Canberra consultants in 2023.

 ## Visuals
 TO DO [Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.]